LuisMateo1/Cyber-Quests-Fall-2024-CTF-Challange/README.md

 cURL: cURL can be used to download files, in this case it was used to download ncat from another host.
 #
 Q17: Recover the PDF blueprint that Donathan exfiltrated.
 When were the blueprints prepared?
+Based on when the  cv-60 large aircraft carrier was built I chose a date before then, 5 January 1947.
+The most recent date in the files was June 25th, 2007
 #
 Q18: A file called "calc_target_offsets" was recovered from the computer hosting the blueprints.
 What CVE was likely used by Donathan to gain access to the blueprints? and Q19: What is the name given to the security vulnerability Donathan used?